-It's always a good idea to have a business bank account that's separate from your personal one.
+It's always a good idea to have a business bank account that's separate from your one.
 You can open business bank accounts at banks or credit unions, and you'll need the following documents:

 - Certificate of formation of your LLC

 - Operating Agreement (optional)

 - The tax ID number for your LLC (EIN).

 Separating personal assets from business ones is important to reduce the risk of liabilities and losses in case your LLC gets sued.

 It's also beneficial for tax purposes, since you will have different filing requirements depending on whether you are operating as a sole proprietor or an LLC with employees.

-Having two bank accounts makes it easier to keep track of what belongs where, helps separate business expenses, and maintains the personal asset protection of an LLC.
+Having two bank accounts makes it easier to keep track of business funds, helps separate business expenses, and maintains the personal asset protection of the members.

 LLC Business Licenses in Washington